MassTransit/MassTransit/docs/advanced/monitoring/diagnostic-source.md

 }
 ```

 That's it!
 Magic is done.
-Now you need to choose your Trace provider (for example: [Application Insights](https://docs.microsoft.com/en-us/azure/application-insights/app-insights-create-new-resource#create-an-application-insights-resource-1), [OpenTrace](https://github.com/opentracing-contrib/csharp-netcore)) and configure to read metrics from your `DiagnosticSource`.
+Now you need to choose your Trace provider (for example: [Application Insights](https://docs.microsoft.com/en-us/azure/application-insights/app-insights-create-new-resource#create-an-application-insights-resource-1), [OpenTracing](https://github.com/opentracing-contrib/csharp-netcore)) and configure to read metrics from your `DiagnosticSource`.

-`OpenTrace` subscribes to every diagnostic source under the hood it doesn't require any interaction from your side.
+The `OpenTracing.Contrib.NetCore` library subscribes to every diagnostic source under the hood it doesn't require any interaction from your side,
+however it neither propagates the remote context nor injects the current context to message headers, so the trace will be
+limited to local operations.
+Also, it won't use `TraceId` and `SpanId` from the `Activity` even when you set the activity default id format to `W3C`,
+those ids will be random and cannot be associated with `ActivityId`.

 To enable `Application Insights`, add it to the `Startup`: